 The Last Word itself is a returning fan-favourite from Destiny 1.
 As in that game, it fires faster than any other hand cannon, with faster reload and accuracy on successive hip-fire damage.
-You can see a clip of The Last Word in action here courtesy of Destiny streamer Gigz – in his words, “it's sooo good.”
-It looks absolutely lethal at close and even medium ranges.
+You’ll be able to dominate any PvP activities in the free PC game with this at your side.

 Here’s a breakdown of The Draw, with some advice for each stage.
 Check above for some handy jumplinks if you’re stuck on a particular part.